-The law (200.065 Florida Statutes) which sets requirements, calendar, and method to be used in levying property taxes.
+Pursuant to 200.065, F.S. sets the requirements, calendar, and method to be used in levying property taxes.

 Trust and Agency Funds

 These funds are used to account for assets held by Expendable Trust Funds, Nonexpendable Trust Funds, and Agency Funds.